 At the beginning of the year Britain had eighty sail of the line in commission, and with Parliament voting to pay for eighty-five thousand men it ensured that the equivalent of roughly one per cent of the population would be available for employment in the Navy.
 In December Prime Minister William Pitt, disdaining nepotism in an age when it was rife, wisely decided to replace his ineffectual brother, the Earl of Chatham, as first lord of the Admiralty, and to trust this investment to the abler Earl Spencer.

-The French purge of the aristocracy from their officer corps continued with the esteemed American War of Independence veteran, Charles Henri Jean-Baptiste, the Comte d’Estaing, being condemned to death in April.
-Robespierre’s ‘Reign of Terror’ eventually ended with his own execution in July.
-On land, French armies earned victory in sixteen pitched battles against the First Coalition, capturing over a hundred cities, expelling the allies from Belgium and the Netherlands, and establishing a new frontier on the Rhine.
+The French purge of the aristocracy from their officer corps continued with the esteemed American War of Independence veteran, Charles Henri Jean-Baptiste, the Comte d’Estaing, being condemned to death in April, and the ‘Reign of Terror’ only ended with Robespierre’s own execution in July.
+His demise allowed the release of many experienced officers who had been imprisoned awaiting their fate, and many of these would find employment under the new Republic.
+On land, French armies earned victory in sixteen pitched battles against the First Coalition, capturing over a hundred cities, expelling the allies from Belgium and the Netherlands, and establishing a new frontier on the Rhine

 The French necessity to see their West Indian and American convoys safely home occasioned the first battle of the war, that of the Glorious First of June, when Rear-Admiral Louis Thomas Villaret-Joyeuse’s Brest fleet was engaged by the Channel Fleet under the command of Admiral Lord Howe in the Atlantic.
 The battle resulted in a defeat for the French and was celebrated by a monarchy and nation who had wished to put the disappointment of the Channel’s Fleet’s 1793 campaign behind them; however, it was far from the annihilation that would have removed the threat of the Brest fleet for the duration of the war, whilst the confrontation also allowed the desperately needed American convoy to slip past the British and reach the mainland.
 Throughout the rest of the year Lord Howe maintained a loose blockade of Brest in order to preserve his fleet, and one of the consequences of this policy was the capture of the Alexander 74 by a flying squadron under Rear-Admiral Joseph Marie Nielly on 6 November.
 Fortunately, the frigate Hind 28 escaped capture by five French frigates off Alderney on 13 January, whilst only the daring and local knowledge of Captain Sir James Saumarez saved his small squadron from a superior French force off Guernsey on 8 June.
 Britain’s greatest success in the Channel lay with Commodore Sir John Borlase Warren’s frigate squadron which took two French frigates and a corvette off the coast of Brittany on 23 April, destroyed the frigate Volontaire 36 off Brittany on 23 August and captured the frigate Révolutionnaire 40 on 21 October.